AnastasOdyssea/Electrician-Page/README.md

 Electrician Page

-This is a website for a client who is an electrician.
+This is a website for an electrician company.
-All the pictures are from some of his projects.The background color for the header and the main part are from https://mycolor.space/.
+Some the pictures are from unsplash.com.
 The font sizes are from Google fonts.

 Technologies used